Skip to main content

 Run the upgrade command on any registered node:

-sudo nobgp upgrade # Upgrade to the latest version
+sudo nobgp upgrade # Upgrade to this node's channel version

-sudo nobgp upgrade -y # Upgrade without confirmation prompt
+sudo nobgp upgrade -y # Same, without confirmation prompts

 To upgrade to a specific version: